Pneumonia is a lung infection that can range from mild to so severe

 - Sharp or stabbing chest pain during coughing.

 - Cough with greenish or yellow or even bloody mucus.

 - Change in the colour of lips and nail beds due to lack of oxygen in the blood cells.

-Pneumonia is a form of acute respiratory infection that affects the lungs – the primary organs of the human respiratory system.
-As per the health records, it is the largest infectious and life-threatening disease, which results the death of 8 lakh children worldwide in the year 2017.
+Pneumonia is a form of an acute respiratory infection that affects the lungs – the primary organs of the human respiratory system.
+As per the health records, it is the largest infectious and life-threatening disease, which resulted in the death of 8 lakh children worldwide in the year 2017.

 Stay tuned with BYJU’S to learn more in detail about Pneumonia, Lung Diseases, and other Respiratory System Disorders.